toru34/li_emnlp_2017/README.md

 ### Notes
 - ROUGE scores are much higher than the ones the paper reported, but I don't know why.
 Please tell me if you know why!
 - Original paper lacks some details and notations, and some points do not make sense, so this implementation may be different from the original one.
-- Tensorflow implementation is in the directory `./tensorflow`, but not maintained.

 ### References
 - [1] P. Li et al. 2017.
 Deep Recurrent Generative Decoder for Abstractive Text Summarization.
 In Proceedings of EMNLP 2017 \[[pdf\]](https://arxiv.org/abs/1708.00625)